When Europe went to war in 1914, Ireland was part of the British Empire and became automatically involved.

 The Final Convulsion

-On 21st March 1918 the German Army attacked on the Western front in a last attempt to win the war before American divisions arrived.
-The attack as fast and fluid, using specially-equipped soldiers called stormtroopers.
+On 21st March 1918, the German Army attacked on the Western front in a last attempt to win the war before American divisions arrived.
+The attack was fast and fluid, using specially-equipped soldiers called stormtroopers.
 The allies held on, eventually counter-attacking all along the line.
 The German Army was overwhelmed and requested an Armistice, which went into effect on November 11th, 1918.

 V Beach, 25th April, 1915